 Proactively Explore Options When Considering a Career Change

-That “point” may be coming faster than expected for many employees.
-With advances in technology bringing drastic changes to the business landscape, proactively exploring careers in fields that offer both greater job security and pay may be an advisable move.
-According to a recent McKinsey Global Institute report, 16 to 54 million Americans may have to switch occupational groups by the year 2030 due to displacement from automation, with transitions slated to be “very challenging—matching or even exceeding the shifts out of agriculture and manufacturing that we have seen in the past.”
+That “point” may be coming faster than expected for many employees and the Coronavirus Pandemic forced many Americans to prioritize their work-life balance.
+With advances in technology bringing drastic changes to the business landscape, proactively exploring careers in fields that offer both greater job security, opportunity for growth, and pay may be an advisable move.
+Even without the pandemic pushing the #GreatResignation forward, according to a recent McKinsey Global Institute report, 16 to 54 million Americans may have to switch occupational groups by the year 2030 due to displacement from automation, with transitions slated to be “very challenging—matching or even exceeding the shifts out of agriculture and manufacturing that we have seen in the past.”

 Even though “it’s never too late and you’re never too old” to make a career change, according to Schlom, making the transition successfully requires some planning.

-“This is the time to take advantage of employee perks like tuition reimbursement, ask to shadow folks doing the type of work you want to do, ask for special projects, do volunteer work if your area of interest, join organizations and LinkedIn groups, start a blog, or get industry credentials like Hubspot or Google Analytics,” Schlom said.
-“Whether you’re just starting a career, looking for career growth, or changing careers completely, landing that job requires passion, knowledge and experience.”
+“This is the time to take advantage of employee perks like tuition reimbursement, ask to shadow folks doing the type of work you want to do, ask for special projects, do volunteer work if your area of interest, join organizations and LinkedIn groups, start a blog, or get industry credentials like Digital Marketing certificate or Health Coaching certificate,” Schlom said.
+“Whether you’re just starting a career, looking for career growth, or changing careers completely as part of the great resignation, landing that job requires passion, knowledge, and experience.”

 “Company recruiters and hiring managers are looking for specific skills and experience – and they tell you exactly what that is in the job description,” Schlom continued.
 “If you aren’t checking the boxes ‘yes’ on most of the requirements for the position, the job will likely go to a better qualified candidate.
 What experiences do you have to get to be a top candidate?
 How can you get them?
 Is there any lingo you don’t understand?
 Google it!
 Volunteer in your area, start a blog, build a portfolio, get industry certifications, build a network.
 Never stop learning.”

-Check out these options and the accompanying programs available to help prepare you for a high-pay, in-demand career from UVM Continuing and Distance Education.
+Check out these options and the accompanying programs available from Professional and Continuing Education to help prepare you for a high-pay, in-demand career.

 In today’s increasingly global and digital workplace, information technology managers are finding it difficult to protect their networks, leaving companies open to attack.
 Experts are needed.
 According to the U.S. Bureau of Labor Statistics, employment of cybersecurity specialists is projected to grow 32 percent from 2018 to 2028—much faster than the average for all occupations.
 UVM offers a 15-credit, fully online Cybersecurity Professional Certificate Program designed to help you develop a comprehensive foundation in the knowledge and skills necessary to pursue a career in cybersecurity.
 Whether you are new to computer science or are interested in adding cybersecurity to your undergraduate degree, this is a highly desirable credential—and with a median salary of $98,350—a highly desirable career.